azyva/dragom-site/pages/doc/config/design/classification-node.md

 Like Module's, a ClassificationNode has a name.
 By convention the name of a ClassificationNode is written in PascalCase notation.

+A ClassificationNode provides a namespace for Node's it defines.
+Node names must be unique within a given ClassificationNode only.
+They need not be unique globally or across ClassificationNode's, unless of course they map to concrete concepts where name uniqueness is enforced in another scope, such as multiple Git repositories under a given base URL.

 Compared to Module's, ClassificationNode's are more abstract.
 The relation between the name of a ClassificationNode and a concrete concept is not always